 To find more music recordings available online:

-Hundreds of audiobooks available for check-out, on CD or cassette.
+Hundreds of audiobooks available on CD for check-out.
 Many more can be found online in the Naxos Spoken Word Library or one of the other databases in the Electronic Resources Directory.

 To search for an audiobook:

 - Use OneSearch, combining the author's name or words from the title with "audiobooks."
-If desired, limit your results to one or more Content Types such as Compact Disc (CD) or Spoken Word Recording (used for online recordings).
+If desired, limit your results to one or more Content Types such as Compact Disc (CD) or Spoken Word Recording (used for online audiobooks delivered through a web browser).

 To browse a list of audiobooks: